PJ Morton: Early life and education

 Morton was born in New Orleans, Louisiana.
 His father is Canadian-born American gospel singer and Founder of the Full Gospel Baptist Church Fellowship, Bishop Paul S. Morton.
 His mother is Dr. Debra Brown Morton, pastor of Greater St. Stephen Full Gospel Baptist Church.

 Morton graduated St. Augustine High School and majored in marketing at Morehouse College, graduating in 2003.

 Career

 Maroon 5

 In 2010, Morton's friend and Maroon 5's musical director Adam Blackstone asked him to audition for a position in the band as a touring keyboardist and backing vocalist.
 Morton was the first to audition and left an indelible mark on the group.
 Since then, he has played with Maroon 5 in concerts and other live performances.
 From 2012 to 2014 Morton filled-in for the band's keyboardist, Jesse Carmichael, who was on an indefinite hiatus from performing with the group, as stated on their official website in March 2012.
-In 2012, he joined the band as a full-time member, contributing his vocal and keyboard parts on Maroon 5's fourth studio album, Overexposed, and continuing to do so during the processes of recording the band's albums, V (2014), Red Pill Blues (2017), and Jordi (2021).
+Also in 2012, he joined the band as a full-time member, contributing his vocal and keyboard parts on Maroon 5's fourth studio album, Overexposed, and continuing to do so during the processes of recording the band's albums, V (2014), Red Pill Blues (2017), Jordi (2021), and Love Is Like (2025).